Kidney stones are among the most painful medical conditions.

 Problems with the Gut

-People with ulcerative colitis, Crohn’s disease, or some other inflammatory bowel disease can have kidney stones as a complication of their condition.
+People with ulcerative colitis, Crohn’s disease, or inflammatory bowel disease can have kidney stones as a complication of their condition.
 That’s because all these conditions cause diarrhea, which dehydrates your body.
 If you fail to hydrate properly, the low concentration of water in the urine can trigger the crystallization of salts and minerals in it.

 Kidney stones can sometimes be a side effect of a drug you’re taking to treat an unrelated medical connection.
 One of the most common culprits is topiramate, an epilepsy drug doctors also use to treat and prevent migraines.
+The list is not short and you should be careful and read the instructions.

 Gender, Age, and Family History